L0ne-c0der/git-trial/README.md

 # git-trial
 Welcome to my repository
 <br>
-This is my first Git Repository
+This is my first Git Repository .
+I am excited about it.